hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 Some page value modification methods take strings, while others take integers.
 Ensure the correct type is passed to each method.
 These should eventually be standardized.

 The `web_test_interactions`, `web_test_javascript_interactions`, and `web_test_xpath_selectors` modules define the actions that the page objects should use. `web_test_interactions` and `web_test_javascript_interactions` have very similar functions (see below).
-Each method wraps Selenium's wait action, the find method, and the action method into a single function. `web_test_xpath_selectors` is a set of wrapper functions for various XPath locators.
+Each method wraps Selenium's wait action, the find method, and the action taken (sometimes a series of actions) into a single function. `web_test_xpath_selectors` is a set of wrapper functions for various XPath locators.
 Some of these are described by an object they represent (ie `delete_button`, which is the button on the delete object modal) and some are described by how they find the object (ie `form_input_by_value`, which finds an input within a particular form based on its value attribute).

 The `web_test_javascript_interactions` module contains a set of functions that operate similarly to the `web_test_interactions` functions, except for the fact that they use the JavaScript `execute_script` to do the click action.
 These should not be used without a justifiable reason (ie a Selenium glitch) that the other ones cannot be used, and this glitch should be documented in the comments above the use of the function.
 Currently, the only Selenium bug requiring the use of these is an inability to click on the side buttons on some pages due to overlapping padding.

+Note that the use of Selenium's built-in `.submit()` method has been phased out.
+This is because the `submit` method only submits the form, and does not perform the `click` action on the button, meaning that some functionality is lost, which can cause improper behavior.
+The `web_test_xpath_selectors.form_submit_by_name` and `web_test_interactions.click_by_xpath` functions should be used instead.

 ## Running Tests